The History of Alexandria's High Schools

 In 1971 the city consolidated all high school students into T.C.
 Williams, so that the school became Alexandria's only public senior high school serving 11th and 12th graders.
 The city's freshmen and sophomores attended Francis C. Hammond High School and George Washington High School.
 Although T.C.
 Williams and George Washington were already integrated in 1971, Hammond was nearly all white, while the city was about one-fifth black.

-The story of Alexandria’s struggle to desegregate its schools is immortalized in the Disney movie, Remember the Titans (2000), about the high school's football team.
+The story of Alexandria’s struggle to desegregate its schools is immortalized in the Disney movie, Remember the Titans (2000), a film about the high school's 1971 football team.

 T.C.
 Williams High School’s current building opened in 2008 on the same site as the original 1965 building.
 The gym was named after Gerry Bertier — a member of the Titans' 1971 state championship football team — who was paralyzed in a car crash.
 The basketball court was named in honor of Earl Lloyd, who attended Parker-Gray High School and was the first African-American to play in the NBA.
 The football stadium is named Parker-Gray Stadium in deference to the former pre-segregation high school.